mmbman/Katagiri/bendowa-notes.md

 “SZ” indicates text from the Sotoshu translation of *Shobogenzo*.

-“EB” indicates text from “Dōgen’s Bendowa,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
+“EB” indicates text from “Dōgen’s *Bendōwa*,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
 124-157, which was the translation that Katagiri Roshi used most often.

 “MD” indicates text from *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.